CGCL-codes/Morphoses/README.md

 ## 1. Introduction

 Morphoses is an efficient graph stream real-time tracking system.
-She provides quickly reactions to the real-time graph changes of the impact upon different iterative graph algorithms, and provides fine-grained tracking security.
+She provides quickly reactions to the real-time graph changes of the impact upon different iterative graph algorithms, and provides fine-grained tracking security.[[Read more]](Morphoses_20220620.pdf)

 ##  2. Getting Started